-A piece in the Telegraph this week got me thinking about the lengths we go to in the name of beauty.
+A story in the Telegraph this week got me thinking about the lengths we go to in the name of beauty.
 From the gruelling Master Cleanse diet to 24-karat gold facials, there are lots of extreme (and often bizarre) things people will do to look good.
-I’m blaming celebs—radical beauty regimens usually require an open schedule AND a big fat bank account, both of which they have in spades.
+I'm blaming celebs—radical beauty regimens usually require an open schedule AND a big fat bank account, both of which they have in spades.

 Of course, beauty editors are also privy to some strange beauty treatments, and I've certainly tried my share.
 The weirdest of all?
 Without a doubt, it was a body wrap at a spa (which shall remain nameless) just outside Toronto.
 The premise of the treatment was that you lose several inches—which sounds amazing, right?
 I mean, who doesn't want to lie down for an hour and then get up, miraculously slimmer?

 If only it were that simple.
-But like a lamb to the slaughter, I don’t even blink when they ask that I bring a pair of thong underwear—and not just any pair, but an “old” pair—to the treatment.
+But like a lamb to the slaughter, I don't even blink when they ask that I bring a pair of thong underwear—and not just any pair, but an "old" pair—to the treatment.
 Okaaaaay.
-So I get changed and, wearing my “old thong” underneath the spa robe, shuffle down to the treatment room in the basement.
+So I get changed and, wearing my "old thong" underneath the spa robe, shuffle down to the treatment room in the basement.
 (Why do spas insist on doing treatments in underground, windowless rooms?
-I mean, it’s bad enough to lie there, held captive at the mercy of an unskilled esthetician, but must the surrounds also resemble a prison cell?)
+I mean, it's bad enough to lie there, held captive at the mercy of a possibly unskilled esthetician, but must the surrounds also resemble a prison cell?)